Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/warrior-of-trickery.md

   overlay_image: /assets/images/classes/monk/trickster/2024/header.png
   teaser: /assets/images/classes/monk/trickster/2024/header.jpg
 ---
 Warriors of Trickery are deviously cunning.
 They embed the magic and confusing nature of the Feywild in their techniques, beguiling their foes and dazzling their allies.
-They can change shape and teleport effortlessly around the battlefield.

 # Level 3: Fey Trickery
 You have learned to draw on the power of the Feywild, gaining the following benefits.

-**Shapechanger.** You can expend 1 Focus Point to cast the [[Alter Self]] spell without spell components.
-You can only choose the "Change Appearance" option.
+**Otherworldly Guile.** You gain a bonus to

 **Misty Step.** You can expend 1 Focus Point to cast the [[Misty Step]] spell without spell components.
+Wisdom is your spellcasting ability for it.

 **Subterfuge.** You know the [[Subterfuge]] spell.
 Wisdom is your spellcasting ability for it.